Cullen Moss

 Cullen Moss (born July 8, 1975) is an American actor.
 He is known for his roles on Outer Banks (2020–present), One Tree Hill (2003–2012), and The Notebook (2004).

 Early life

 Moss is a native of Winston-Salem, North Carolina, who graduated from Mount Tabor High School in 1993.

 Career

 Moss has portrayed a variety of supporting roles in numerous productions; his most notable television roles are Junk on One Tree Hill, Officer Gorman on The Walking Dead, and Joey on Resurrection.

 Moss's film work includes The Notebook, Dear John, The Conspirator, and Times Like Dying.

 Moss has provided the English-version voice for a few Japanese anime such as You're Under Arrest and its motion picture version.

+Moss will appear in the upcoming Netflix limited series adaptation All the Sinners Bleed, based on the S. A. Cosby novel of the same name.